IMS94/CareersDay/README.md

-# Official CV Sharing Application for Careers Day, Department of Computer Science and Engineering, University of Moratuwa
+# CV Sharing Portal
+for Careers Day of Department of Computer Science and Engineering, University of Moratuwa

 ## Overview